Carbohydrate loading is a good strategy to increase fuel stores in muscles before the start of the competition.

 What does the muscle “eat” during endurance exercise?

-Muscle “eats” carbohydrates, in the form of glycogen, stored in the muscles and liver, carbohydrates ingested during the exercise or just before that, and fat.
+Muscle “eats” carbohydrates, in the form of liver and muscle glycogen, carbohydrates ingested during the exercise or just before that, and fat.

 During endurance exercise, the most likely contributors to fatigue are dehydration and carbohydrate depletion, especially of muscle and liver glycogen.

 To prevent the “crisis” due to the depletion of muscle and liver carbohydrates, it is essential having high glycogen stores before the start of the activity.

 What does affect glycogen stores?